+(3) On and after the day on which the Planning Regulations Amendment Regulations 2020 Part 2 Division 2 comes into operation, this regulation applies subject to Schedule 2 clause 92 (as that clause applies as part of local planning schemes).

+[Regulation 79 amended: SL 2020/252 r.
+29.]

 80. Planning instruments in course of preparation

 Any step taken under the Act and in accordance with the repealed regulations or a State planning policy before commencement day in the preparation of a planning instrument is to be taken to be a step taken in the preparation of a planning instrument of that type under these regulations.